OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform-errors.md

 ---
-summary: Check here for the possible errors that you can get when upgrading your OutSystems environment to a new Platform Server version, and how to proceed for each case.
+summary: Check here for the possible errors related to the modules preparation step when upgrading your OutSystems environment to a new Platform Server version, and how to proceed for each case.
 tags: support-devOps; support-upgrade
 ---

-# Possible errors when upgrading the Platform Server
+# Possible errors related to modules preparation

 Starting from **Platform Server 11.12.0**, the [upgrade process](upgrade-platform.md) includes a new **modules preparation** step.